 However, ARTC is cautious about permitting the introduction of 'overlength' trains on the network.
 While the individual trains would deliver an increase in capacity per path, the de facto priority it gives these trains, the constraints on where they can cross other overlength trains, and the limitations they place on the system generally, means that they are likely to lead to a net reduction in system capacity.
-ARTC does not anticipate allowing increased train length on single track lines in the absence of appropriate enhancements.

-ATMS will assist in increasing train lengths in some situations.
-Due to the elimination of some signalling system safety overlaps, ATMS will increase the available standing space in some loops.
-ATMS also significantly simplifies and reduces the cost of loop extensions.
+ATMS will create some opportunities for increasing train lengths.
+Due to the elimination of some signalling system safety overlaps, ATMS will increase the available standing space in loops in some cases.
+ATMS